The Multivariate Schwartz-Zippel Lemma: The proofs

 We set the vector $I:= (\abs{I_x})_{x \in P}$.
 We have $\abs{\mathcal{I}(L,P)}= \norm{I}_1$.
 Now, we consider the expansion of $\norm{I}_{n}^{n}$:

-We divide (\ref{ohnein}) into two summands; the first summand consist of $n$-tuples $(f_1,\ldots,f_n)$ where all $f_i$ are distinct, and the second summand consist of $n$-tuples $f_i$ where at least one of the $f_i$ is repeated.
+We divide (\ref{ohnein}) into two summands; the first summand consists of $n$-tuples $(V_1,\ldots,V_n)$ where all $V_i$ are distinct, and the second summand consists of $n$-tuples $V_i$ where at least one of the $V_i$ is repeated.
 This gives us the following:

 Here we used the crude estimate $n \norm{I}_{n-1}^{n-1}$ to bound the second summand: